 Birth Injuries Leading To Cerebral Palsy

 The birth of a child should be a joyous and happy occasion.
 However, when a doctor deviates from the standards of care during a delivery, serious birth injuries and complications are likely to occur.
 Certain birth injuries cause cerebral palsy.
-If these birth injuries occurred as a result of a doctor or hospital’s negligence, it is important you speak with an attorney who is familiar with this medical field.
+If these birth injuries occurred as a result of a doctor or hospital’s negligence, it is important for you to speak with an attorney who is familiar with this medical field.

 Denver Cerebral Palsy Attorneys

-Our senior attorney, Dennis M. Mahoney, MD, is a licensed obstetrician.
-He spent twenty-two years defending doctors and hospitals against medical malpractice claims.
+Our senior attorney, Dennis M. Mahoney, M.D., is a licensed obstetrician.
+He spent 22 years defending doctors and hospitals against medical malpractice claims.
 In 1990, he started representing the victims of birth injuries and their families.

 The causes of cerebral palsy are determined based on certain factors, including incidents that occurred during the child’s delivery.
-A couple of factors that can cause cerebral palsy are a delayed delivery in the form of a doctor’s failure to conduct a c-section in a timely manner or induce labor within 24 hours of a patient’s water breaking.
+A couple of factors that can cause cerebral palsy are a delayed delivery in the form of a doctor’s failure to conduct a cesarean section in a timely manner or induce labor within 24 hours of a patient’s water breaking.